 Restaurants Recovering from Pandemic

-For a new multi-use development such as Miller’s Landing, recent data that shows the restaurant industry is recovering from the COVID-19 pandemic is certainly good news.
+For a new multi-use development such as Miller’s Landing, recent data shows the restaurant industry is recovering from the pandemic.
 Miller’s Landing is a new commercial development in Castle Rock, CO.
 When completed, it will feature a pedestrian-friendly town center with prime locations for restaurants and retail stores.

 Recently, the National Restaurant Federation (NRF) released a report titled, “Trends with Traction” that outlines some of the newest trends in the dining sector.
 According to the NRF, these trends may change the restaurant industry permanently.

 The trends are included in the NRF’s “State of the Restaurant Industry Mid-Year Report,” which was released in August.